Diseases & Conditions

 - Typically, symptoms have started gradually, with shortness of breath and/or chest pain before more severe breathing difficulty led to hospital admission.

-What we don’t know about vaping and lung disease
+What we don't know about vaping and severe lung disease

-It’s not clear how often vaping might lead to lung trouble or who is at highest risk.
-For example, are lung problems more common among vapers who already have breathing problems (such as asthma) or who use marijuana?
+It's not entirely clear how often vaping might lead to lung trouble or who is at highest risk.
+For example, are lung problems more common among vapers who already have breathing problems (such as asthma) or who smoke other substances, such as regular cigarettes or marijuana?
 Is it more common among younger individuals?
-Does use of e-cigarettes cause the lung disease?
-Or is an added substance (such as marijuana) or another contaminant the culprit?
-Since the FDA’s regulation of e-cigarettes is still evolving, it’s particularly difficult to get answers.

 Other health risks of vaping